 With an MSRP of $500, it costs just as much as its predecessor did, all the while offering a considerable boost in performance.

-To be more specific, it outperforms the RTX 2070 Super by almost 40% in many games, which, needless to say, is not an inconsequential number.
+To be more specific, it outperforms the RTX 2070 Super by almost 40% in many games, which is not an inconsequential number.
 Moreover, when it comes to in-game performance, it’s on the level of the RTX 2080 Ti!

-So, without further ado, let’s take a look at the best RTX 3070 models currently available, shall we?
+Let’s take a look at the best RTX 3070 models currently available, starting with one from ZOTAC.

 Table of ContentsShow

 ZOTAC Gaming GeForce RTX 3070 Twin Edge OC

 - Gets a bit loud under load